TACC/demonspawn/readme.md

 Demonspawn generates output:

 * A single log file for the full configuration will be created in the current directory.
 It is identifiable by having the current date in the name.
-* An output directory is generated based on the `outputdir` key.
+* An output directory is generated based on the required `outputdir` key.
 This will contain subdirectories `scripts` and `output` with the SLURM scripts and their standard out/err respectively.
 * If you do regression, the output directory will also contain a single regression file.

 ## SLURM macros